ClusterLabs/pacemaker/doc/sphinx/shared/pacemaker-intro.rst

   etc.)
 * Automatically replicated configuration that can be updated from any node
-* Ability to specify cluster-wide relationships between services, such as ordering, colocation and anti-colocation
+* Ability to specify cluster-wide relationships between services, such as ordering, colocation, and anti-colocation
 * Support for advanced service types, such as *clones* (services that need to be active on multiple nodes), *promotable clones* (clones that can run in one of two roles), and containerized services